 All activities of the Frontera project support the overriding project goal of serving "as a national resource for providing predictable and sustained long-term leadership computing capabilities for science and engineering to push the frontiers of knowledge...".
 In the context of Frontera, we believe this means enabling computation-based scientific discovery, with a particular focus on "big science."
 At least 80% of the capacity of Frontera, or about 55 million node hours, will be made available to scientists and engineers around the country.
+For further information and detailed submission guidelines, please select the "Allocation Policy & Submission Guidelines" button at the bottom of this page.

 In general, proposers must show compelling science or engineering challenges that require multi-petascale computing resources, and they must be prepared to demonstrate that they can effectively exploit the multi-petascale computing capabilities offered by Frontera.
 Proposals from or including junior researchers are encouraged, as one of the goals of this solicitation is to build a community capable of using petascale computing.
 The Frontera team will offer consulting support and assistance to each project team that is granted access through this solicitation.